Agent User Roles

 It is important to understand you must first create the roles and then assign them to users.
 In the process of creating an agent user role, you will specify the level of access for that role.
 Then, when you assign roles to users, those roles will govern the the agent users’ level of access.
 It is also important to note, only users with Tenant Admin access have the ability to update the role assigned to a user in the Agent Manager.

 This article will give you an overview on assigning existing user roles to your users.
-For information on creating roles, check out the Create a Role article.
+For information on creating roles, check out our article on Creating a Role.

 Once roles have been created, you can assign those roles to your agent users.
-To assign a Role to an Agent User navigate to Users > Agent Users > [Select an Agent User].
+To assign a Role to an Agent User navigate to Users > Agent Users, then select a specific agent.

 Also on this page, you will see a section labeled “Agent Role”; this is where the agent role is defined and assigned to the user.